 A combination of EA’s former services, EA Access and Origin Access, EA Play features a host of sports games and many titles in the Star Wars franchise.
 Subscribers can also play new EA games before they’re released for up to 10 hours of gameplay.
 There are plenty of discounts on offer too.

-It includes all of Ubisoft’s hit franchises like Assassin’s Creed, Far Cry, and Rainbow Six.
+Ubisoft Plus includes all of the company’s hit franchises like Assassin’s Creed, Far Cry, and Rainbow Six.
 You also get full access to the games, including DLC and early access titles and betas for upcoming releases.
 It’s the same price as Game Pass Ultimate at $14.99 a month, which is slightly pricey compared to its peers.

 Microsoft’s rival Sony has its own Netflix for games contender in PlayStation Now (or PS Now).
 It has over 800 games from the PlayStation back catalog, which you can either download and install on your console or stream on your PC.
 You cannot, however, stream to mobile devices as you can with Game Pass Ultimate.

 PS Now also doesn’t include new games on day one.
 In fact, it can take a few years for new games to join the service, which might turn away gamers who want the latest and greatest.
 It costs $9.99 a month, or $59.99 a year.

 Google Stadia Pro

 If what appeals to you about Game Pass Ultimate is the streaming aspect, Google Stadia is a decent alternative.
 It allows you to play games on any screen in your home with no need for any console hardware.
 The streaming tech is also better than Microsoft’s service, with lower latency, better device support, and higher max resolutions.

 Stadia as a platform is free, with games available to purchase individually.
 On the other hand, Stadia Pro is a subscription service that ups streaming quality and includes a small library of games to claim.
 Once claimed, you can play them for as long as you’re subscribed.